-In the first quarter of fiscal 2016, the Company closed its manufacturing facility located in New Haven, Indiana.

-The Company incurred restructuring and other charges during the first quarter of fiscal 2016 of approximately \$3.4 million (\$2.1 million after the associated tax benefit), related to the facility closing.
-These charges include severance and benefit costs of approximately \$1.7 million, lease termination costs of approximately \$0.7 million, inventory-related charges of
+In the first quarter of fiscal 2016 (the comparable prior-year period), we closed our manufacturing facility located in New Haven, Indiana.
+We incurred restructuring and other charges during the first quarter of fiscal 2016 of approximately \$3.4 million (\$2.1 million after the associated tax benefit), related to the facility closing.
+These charges include severance and benefit costs of approximately \$1.7 million, lease termination costs of approximately \$0.7 million, inventory-related charges of approximately \$0.6 million, and other associated net costs, which include accelerated depreciation related to fixed assets, of approximately \$0.4 million.
+These charges are reflected in cost of sales in our Consolidated Financial Statements.
+We expect that the facility closure will reduce operating costs by approximately \$12.0 million annually.
+All production from the facility was absorbed by our third party manufacturing suppliers.

-Other charges affecting comparability, during the first quarter of fiscal 2016, totaled approximately \$3.1 million (\$2.1 million after the associated tax benefit) and consisted of \$1.3 million in employee severance (reflected in selling, general, and administrative expenses in the Company's Consolidated Financial Statements), \$1.2 million due to a retail store early lease termination agreement (reflected in selling, general, and administrative expenses in the Company's Consolidated Financial Statements), and \$0.6 million related to an increase in income tax reserves for uncertain federal and state tax positions related to research and development tax credits (reflected in income tax expense in the Company's Consolidated Financial Statements).
+Additional charges affecting comparability of the financial results for the thirteen weeks ended April 30, 2016 and May 2, 2015, totaled approximately \$3.1 million (\$2.1 million after the associated tax benefit) consisting of charges in the first quarter of fiscal 2016 of \$1.3 million in employee severance (reflected in selling, general, and administrative expenses), \$1.2 million due to a retail store early lease termination agreement (reflected in selling, general, and administrative expenses), and \$0.6 million related to an increase in income tax reserves for uncertain federal and state tax positions related to research and development tax credits (reflected in income tax expense).